Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

 	- Click on the **+** Icon and add package from disk.
 	- Now select the **package.json** file inside the **com.hololight.isar** folder.
 - Now the SDK should get correctly loaded.

+# Bug Reporting & Feature Requests

+Ultimately, the ISAR SDK was made for developers, by developers.
+With that in mind, we would like to capture your feedback (i.e. bug reports and/or feature requests).
+Should you have found an issue/bug/blocking feature, please let us know via the [ISAR SDK Trial Issues Section](https://github.com/Holo-Light-GmbH/ISAR-SDK-Trial/issues).
+Should you be unfamiliar with the tool feel free to check out [Mastering GitHub Issue Reporting](https://guides.github.com/features/issues/) for more info.

+## How to write a good Bug Report?

+If your bug report is clear to follow, understand & reproduce, chances are higher that it will get fixed.
+So fixing a bug depends on how effectively it's reported.

+### 1) Reproducible:

+If your bug is not reproducible it will never get fixed.
+You should clearly **provide the steps to reproduce the bug**.
+Do not assume or skip any reproducing step.
+A Step-by-step description of the issue is easy to reproduce and fix.
+E.g. **A failing test** with the issue is the preferred way to report a reproducible error as it contains all the assumptions and environment settings necessary for the error to occur.

+### 2) Specificity:

+No need to write an essay about the issue.
+Just be specific and to the point.
+Try to summarize the problem in minimum words yet in an effective way.
+Do not combine multiple problems even they seem to be similar.
+Write different reports for each problem. *But also check if your issue already exists--if so, please leave a comment on the existing issue*.

+### 3) Environment/Version/Other Details:

+Include the SDK version, Unity version HoloLens OS version you're using, as well as versions of the relevant major components, e.g. What .NET version, IIS Version, Windows Version etc.